dougeby/IntuneDocs/intune/device-inventory.md

       - Start a remote assistance session
    - Use **Properties** to assign a [device category you create](device-group-mapping.md), and change ownership of the device to a personal device, or a corporate device.
    - **Hardware** includes many details about the device, like the device ID, operating system and version, storage space, and more details.
    - **Discovered apps** lists all the apps that Intune found installed on the device, and the app versions.
-You can also **Export** the app list into a .csv file.
-This list is updated every seven days.
+For more information, see [Intune discovered apps](app-discovered-apps.md).
    - **Device compliance** lists all assigned compliance policies, and if the device is compliant or not compliant.
    - **Device configuration** shows all device configuration policies assigned to the device, and if the policy succeeded or failed.